duointeractive/django-fabtastic/README.md

 ## Staying up to date

-At any time, you may run `./manage.py ft_update_fabtastic` to get the latest version.
-There is also a Fabric task included, `update_fabtastic`.
+At any time, you may run `./manage.py ft_fabtastic_update` to get the latest version.
+There is also a Fabric task included, `fabtastic_update`.

 ## fabfile.py Construction